 We performed a comparison between Dell PowerStore and NetApp NVMe AFF A800 based on real PeerSpot user reviews.

-Find out in this report how the two All-Flash Storage solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It simplifies storage."
+Find out in this report how the two NVMe All-Flash Storage Arrays solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."FlashArray has some fresh efficiency features.
+I've never seen a storage solution with a compression rating this high before.
+It's at least 4-to-1 on Oracle databases.
+It's the best flash storage for Oracle."

 "I have found the most valuable part of Dell PowerStore is the price."